convox/docs/docs/management/one-off-commands.md

 ## convox run

 **Syntax:** `convox run [service] [command]`
-**Use:** Spawns a new container in your Convox rack to run the desired command.
+**Use:** Spawns a new container in your Convox Rack to run the desired command.

 **Examples:**